airyuu/docker_example/README.md

+# Docker Example

-The project are going to give an example to start a Node.JS application with MongoDB, Redis, RabbitMQ by docker-compose in MacOS environment.
+The project are going to give an example to start a Node.JS application with MongoDB, Redis, RabbitMQ by docker-compose.

-### Prerequest
+### Links

 1. [MongoDB](http://www.mongodb.com) (v3.6)
 2. [Redis](http://redis.io) (v2.8)